dmulholl/pyro/src/lib/args/readme.md

 This is a customized version of the [Args][1] library (v2.1.4) for parsing command line arguments.
 It's used by the command line interface rather than by the language implementation itself.

-This version has been customized so the first non-positional argument turns off option parsing, i.e. when parsing the command:
+This version has been customized so the first positional (i.e. non-dashed) argument turns off option parsing, i.e. when parsing the command:

     $ pyro -a -b script.pyro -c -d